-In addition, because borosilicate has such high dimensional stability at extremes of temperature, it can be easily formed into cylinders, spheres, and hollow objects without developing microscopic stresses which are readily detected in more brittle or less expensive materials.
+In addition, because borosilicate has such high dimensional stability at extremes of temperature, it can be easily formed into cylinders, spheres, and hollow objects without developing microscopic stresses, which are readily detected in more brittle or less expensive materials.

-Industrial applications of Borosilicate glass
+Industrial Applications of Borosilicate Glass

 Glass microspheres: The application of borosilicate glass is utilized in Glass microspheres to give a quality you can trust.
 These innovative products are precision manufactured for reliability and dependability, where the non-porous borosilicate does not react or corrode.

 Airbus: Airbus, a world leader in improving aviation safety and efficiency, has been using borosilicate glass for years.
-Airbus used borosilicate glass in, the body of windscreens, the visor, which protects pilots from outside objects entering their field of vision while navigating take-off or landing, as lightweight parts of fuselage frames.
+Airbus used borosilicate glass in the body of windscreens, the visor, which protects pilots from outside objects entering their field of vision while navigating take-off or landing, as lightweight parts of fuselage frames.

 Fiberglass pipes and tanks: Fiberglass pipes and tanks have a fragile and unstable material.
 They cannot just be used directly as they are with metals or other materials.
 There is always a risk of breaking due to the material’s property.
-Borosilicate glass on the other hand has properties that make it appropriate for use in Fiberglass pipes and tanks because of its transparency, durability, resistance to heat, acid resistance, chemical stability, high melting point, etc.
+On the other hand, Borosilicate glass has properties that make it appropriate for use in Fiberglass pipes and tanks because of its transparency, durability, resistance to heat, acid resistance, chemical stability, high melting point, etc.